-The Central Environmental Laboratory (CEL), established in 1970, is maintained by the Biology Department for faculty and student research.
-The CEL has also been used by faculty and graduate students from other universities throughout the southeast, as well as several state and federal agencies such as NOAA and the EPA.
-The equipment is maintained by the CEL manager and is ready for use by faculty and students with advance notice.
-The CEL not only provides analytical services but lectures and laboratory demonstrations are available through the CEL manager, useful for various classes in the Biology, Geological Sciences, and Human Environmental Science Departments.
+The Environmental Research Laboratory (ERL), formerly known as Central Environmental Lab (CEL) established in 1970, is maintained by the Biology Department for faculty and student research.
+The ERL has also been used by faculty and graduate students from other universities throughout the southeast, as well as several state and federal agencies such as NOAA and the EPA.
+The equipment is maintained by the ERL manager and is ready for use by faculty and students with advance notice.
+The ERL not only provides analytical services but lectures and laboratory demonstrations are available through the ERL manager, useful for various classes in the Biology, Geological Sciences, and Human Environmental Science Departments.

 Analyzes nitrate, nitrite, ammonia , ortho-phosphate, kjedahl nitrogen and phosphate, chloride and other EPA protocols

 Measures amount of carbon: inorganic and organic, as well as total nitrogen from the same injection

 Analyzes ions in solution via column chromatography and suppressed or non-suppressed conductivity detection.
 Measurement of water-soluble ammonium and potassium from soil samples is part of the suite of analysis offered using this instrument.

 High Pressure Liquid Chromatography Separation, detection and quantification of components in a solution